discos/doc/user/medicina/Startup.rst

 	> ssh –X projectName@192.167.189.54

-Hence you can launch IDL, use schedulecreator, retrieve your data, etc…
+Hence you can launch IDL, use basie, retrieve your data, etc…